Frease03/Frease03/README.md

 - 👋 Hi, I’m @Frease03
-- 👀 I’m interested in Data Analysis
+- 👀 I’m a web developer
-- 🌱 I’m currently learning python,SQL,PowerBi and Excel extensively
 - 💞️ I’m looking to collaborate on anthing that helps me learn faster.
 - 📫 How to reach me nonyimadu@gmail.com